Welcome to today's edition of the Rush 24-7 podcast.

 It is one of the most prescient pieces of opinion journalism.

-And I mean, a guy writes it in 1996, and it practically is verbatim what's happening today in the Trump campaign.
+I mean, a guy writes it in 1996, and it practically is verbatim what's happening today in the Trump campaign.

 This is fascinating.

-In that case, it was Pat Buchanan, and Trump, whether he knows it or not, irrelevant, is doing exactly what this column suggested doing back in 1996.
+And Trump, whether he knows it or not, irrelevant, is doing exactly what this column suggested doing back in 1996.

-And what it was essentially was advice for Buchanan to go above and beyond the conservative movement because it was not going to be helpful to him that he needed to branch out and get into other areas.
+And what it was, essentially, was advice for Buchanan to go above and beyond the conservative movement because it was not going to be helpful to him that he needed to branch out and get into other areas.

-And it was his theory that a nationalistic approach, i.e., big time patriotism, make America great, America first, America last, America always, uh, combined with a populist appeal as opposed to conservative would work.
+big-time patriotism, make America great, America first, America last, America always, combined with a populist appeal supposed to conservative, would work.

-So I then, In talking to people and you, I posited, I asked the question, could it be that nationalism and populism have usurped conservatism today in the minds of a majority of Republican based voters?
+So I then, in talking to people and you, I posited, I asked the question, could it be that nationalism and populism have usurped conservatism today in the minds of a majority of Republican-based voters?

-Well, what has happened is that I am now accused of actually saying that and of actually believing that, and therefore of betraying conservatism, which people can't believe because I am Mr. Conservative.
+Well, what has happened is that I am now accused of actually saying that and of actually believing that and therefore of betraying conservatism, which people can't believe because I am Mr. Conservative.

 I am the Mr. Big, if you will, of the vast right-wing conspiracy.